brianglass/anastasis/files/presanctified.md

 The Priest takes his priestly vestments and puts them on, saying nothing, or only

 Through the prayers of our holy Fathers, Lord Jesus Christ our God, have mercy on us.
 Amen. **It is customary not to wear marks of honour, such as pectoral crosses and epigonatia.
-The Priest blesses the DeaconÂ’s vestments simply with his right hand, likewise saying nothing.**
+The Priest blesses the Deacon’s vestments simply with his right hand, likewise saying nothing.**

 After they have vested they take their stand before the holy Table and make three metanias, saying,

-** O God be merciful to me, a sinner. **The Priest, having kissed the holy Gospel and made the sign of the Cross on the DeaconÂ’s head, gives the Dismissal of the 9th Hour.**
+** O God be merciful to me, a sinner. **The Priest, having kissed the holy Gospel and made the sign of the Cross on the Deacon’s head, gives the Dismissal of the 9th Hour.**

 Then the Deacon begins: